Acupressure Points for Gas Relieve and Prevention

 Gas trapped inside the body is uncomfortable.
 Sometimes, it causes sharp pain, bloating, cramping, and swelling.
 Most people pass gas throughout the day, but constipation or diarrhea is the primary cause of gas blockage.
 Sometimes, the pain can become unbearable, and it is best to let it go.

 Never hold it back, as it can cause discomfort, pain, and bloating.
-Here are some useful tips to prevent gas pain.
+Here are some valuable tips to prevent gas pain.

 • Pass Stool – bowel movement helps relieve gas pain by releasing the trapped gas in your intestines.

-• Eat Slowly – do not gobble your food down as you get a massive air intake, leading to discomfort.
-Chewing the food slowly aids digestion as the food is broken down.
+• Eat Slowly – do not gobble your food down, as this can lead to a massive air intake, causing discomfort.
+Chewing food slowly aids digestion as it is broken down into smaller particles.

 • Drink Non-carbonated Drinks – gassy drinks cause a lot of gas in your tummy and make you feel bloated.

-• Eliminate Certain Foods— Think about the foods that cause more flatulence and try to stop eating them.
+• Eliminate Certain Foods— Consider the foods that cause more flatulence and try to limit or avoid eating them.
 Some foods that cause gas are artificial sweeteners, fried foods, dairy products, cabbage, garlic, and spicy foods.

 • Drink Herbal Tea— You can replace your regular tea with chamomile, ginger, anise, and peppermint, which aid digestion and reduce gas.
 Further, anise offers a mild laxative and helps with constipation.
-However, prevent drinking it if you have diarrhea.
+However, do not drink it if you have diarrhea.

 • Eat Fennel Seeds— this age-old solution helps release trapped wind.
 You can chew on a teaspoon of the seed.
 However, if you are breastfeeding or pregnant, avoid using it.

 • Apple Cider Vinegar – to alleviate gas pain quickly, add a tablespoon of ACV to a glass of water and drink it before sitting down for a meal.
-After drinking, rinse your mouth with water to prevent it from eroding the tooth enamel.
+After drinking, rinse your mouth with water to prevent tooth enamel damage. erosion

 How Do You Relieve Gas in Babies

-Nothing is heartier than watching a baby cry because of winds and gas.
+Nothing is more heartwarming than watching a baby cry because of the wind and gas.
 Infants swallow air while growing as they suck a pacifier, breast, or bottle feed, and cry a lot to get attention.

-The latter cause trapped air in the belly, making them bloated and uncomfortable.
-Sometimes, the flatulence becomes so severe it cries all the time.
+The latter causes trapped air in the belly, making them bloated and uncomfortable.
+Sometimes, the flatulence becomes so severe that it causes constant discomfort.

-Your child’s digestive tract grows, and gas becomes less of a problem.
+As your child’s digestive tract develops, gas becomes less of a problem.
 So, what can you do to relieve gas in babies?
 Try the following steps:

 • While breast or bottle-feeding, keep your child’s head higher than their stomach.
 The milk will sink to the bottom of their stomach while the air moves to the top.
 Doing this helps them burp the gas out.
-Make sure you tip the bottle to prevent air bubbles in the nipple.
+Ensure you tip the bottle to prevent air bubbles from forming in the nipple.

-• If you find your baby is swallowing many winds, try to switch the nipple out with one that has a slower flow.
+• If you find your baby is swallowing a lot of air, try switching the nipple out with one that has a slower flow.

-• Alternatively, you can gently massage the wind out by pumping the legs back and forth as if they are riding a bike.
-You do this by laying them on their back.
+• Alternatively, you can gently massage the wind out by pumping your legs back and forth, as if you are riding a bike.
+You do this by lying them on their back.
 You can also give them tummy time or a warm bath to help eliminate trapped gas.

 How to Relieve Gas Pain in the Back

-Bloating and gas pain in the back occurs when your abdomen fills with air.
-The gas makes your belly larger and feels stiff or tight.
+Bloating and gas pain in the back occur when your abdomen fills with air.
+The gas can make your belly feel larger and cause it to feel stiff or tight.
 Further, it causes discomfort in your back area.
 As your back is your stabilizing system and support of the body, you can feel pain with abdominal bloating.

 Some possible causes for these symptoms are: